The immersive Programs

 Can I apply to the program in any of your cities?

 Yes!
 You are welcome to apply to any city.
-We recommend choosing a city that you can see yourself living in, because the network you'll develop there as a participant in our full-time program will be worth sticking around for.
+We recommend choosing a city that you can see yourself living in, because the network you'll develop there as a participant in our immersive program will be worth sticking around for.

 How do I figure out which track is right for me?